energietransitie/twomes-temp-monitor-hardware/README.md

 To fabricate the printed circuit board you can use various PCB services.

 The folder [pcb/jlcpcb](./pcb/jlcpcb) includes all exported files needed to have the PCBs manufactured by [JLCPCB](https://www.jlcpcb.com).
 Upload the [zipped gerber files](./pcb\jlcpcb\gerber\gerber-TwomesSensor.zip) to the [JLCPCB quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for the silkscreen.
 All other options can be left on default.
 If SMT assembly is desired, also select this option before ordering.
 This will take you to a page where the BOM and POS file can be uploaded.

 Assembly of components depends on the variant you need:
 * for assembly of a Twomes Boiler Monitor PCB, use the files [BOM-TwomesBoilerSensor.csv](./pcb/jlcpcb/assembly/boiler-monitor/BOM-TwomesBoilerSensor.csv) and [CPL-TwomesBoilerSensor.csv](./pcb/jlcpcb/assembly/boiler-monitor/CPL-TwomesBoilerSensor.csv);
 * for assembly of a Twomes Room Monitor PCB, use the files [BOM-TwomesRoomSensor.csv](./pcb/jlcpcb/assembly/room-monitor/BOM-TwomesRoomSensor.csv) and [CPL-TwomesRoomSensor.csv](./pcb/jlcpcb/assembly/room-monitor/CPL-TwomesRoomSensor.csv)

+N.B.
+All components marked "DO NOT PLACE" in the BOM-*.csv files can not be ordered from JLCPCB and need to be ordered from other services and placed manually.

 ### Enclosure
 To fabricate the boiler monitor enclosure or the room room monitor enclosure you can use your own 3D printer or use a 3D printing service.